-Canada designates the Proud Boys as a terrorist entity
+Canada Designates the Proud Boys As a Terrorist Entity

 The Proud Boys have faced increased scrutiny after seizing on the former Trump administration’s policies and was a major agitator during earlier protests and the Capitol riot on Jan.
 6. The Proud Boys is a far-right, male chauvinist extremist group known for engaging in violent clashes at political rallies.
 Canada is the first country to designate them as a terrorist entity.

-During a September presidential debate, Donald Trump had urged them to “stand back and stand by” when asked to condemn them by a moderator.
+During a September presidential debate, then-President Donald Trump urged the Proud Boys to "stand back and stand by" when asked to condemn them by a moderator.

 Senior officials speaking on a technical briefing said authorities had been monitoring and collecting evidence about the Proud Boys before the Capitol Hill insurrection, but confirmed that the event provided information that helped with the decision to list the organization.